Induction plasma: Generation

-where, $N$ is the number of coil turns, and the item in parenthesis is the rate at which the flux is changing.
+where, $N$ is the number of coil turns, and the item in parentheses is the rate at which the flux is changing.
 The plasma is conductive (assuming a plasma already exists in the torch).
 This electromagnetic force, E, will in turn drive a current of density j in closed loops.
 The situation is much similar to heating a metal rod in the induction coil: energy transferred to the plasma is dissipated via Joule heating, j2R, from Ohm's law, where R is the resistance of plasma.

 Since the plasma has a relatively high electrical conductivity, it is difficult for the alternating magnetic field to penetrate it, especially at very high frequencies.
 This phenomenon is usually described as the "skin effect".
 The intuitive scenario is that the induced currents surrounding each magnetic line counteract each other, so that a net induced current is concentrated only near the periphery of plasma.
 It means the hottest part of plasma is off-axis.
 Therefore, the induction plasma is something like an "annular shell".
 Observing on the axis of plasma, it looks like a bright "bagel".

 In practice, the ignition of plasma under low pressure conditions (<300 torr) is almost spontaneous, once the r.f. power imposed on the coil achieves a certain threshold value (depending on the torch configuration, gas flow rate etc.).
 The state of plasma gas (usually argon) will swiftly transit from glow-discharge to arc-break and create a stable induction plasma.
 For the case of atmospheric ambient pressure conditions, ignition is often accomplished with the aid of a Tesla coil, which produces high-frequency, high-voltage electric sparks that induce local arc-break inside the torch and stimulate a cascade of ionization of plasma gas, ultimately resulting in a stable plasma.